-The SEA published alongside the Proposed LDP (see Appendix 6) includes an assessment of potential environmental impact that might be expected to arise at strategic scale as a result of development on proposed sites.
+The SEA published alongside the Proposed LDP (see Appendix 7) includes an assessment of potential environmental impact that might be expected to arise at strategic scale as a result of development on proposed sites.

 With regard to the Formartine settlements, we note that the SEA erroneously states that no alternative sites were proposed for Rashierieve Foveran.
 This is incorrect; FR109 was submitted as part of the Call for Sites stage and extended to include the area west of Rashierieve Foveran.
-Submission 1020 in response to the Main Issues Report requested the additional allocation of land to the west of Rashierieve Foveran for employment uses, both as an extension of OP1 and in the medium to long term as an extension of SR1 with a phased plan included in the Vision for Foveran and Rashierieve Foveran that was submitted in support of MIR comment 1020 (Vision doc included here as Appendix 7)
+Submission 1020 in response to the Main Issues Report requested the additional allocation of land to the west of Rashierieve Foveran for employment uses, both as an extension of OP1 and in the medium to long term as an extension of SR1 with a phased plan included in the Vision for Foveran and Rashierieve Foveran that was submitted in support of MIR comment 1020 (Vision doc included here as Appendix 8)

-As a result of this error, FR109 has not been assessed under the options for Rashierieve Foveran.
-In the absence of such, we consider that the conclusions of assessment of FR129 included in the SEA for the LDP are most pertinent to an assessment of the area of land proposed for inclusion within FR109 and 1020 and on that basis we would highlight the following with respect to land to the west of site SR1:-
+As a result of this error by Aberdeenshire Council, FR109 has not been assessed under the options for Rashierieve Foveran.
+In the absence of such, we consider that the conclusions of assessment of FR129 included in the SEA for the LDP are equally pertinent to an assessment of the area of land proposed for inclusion within FR109 and 1020 and on that basis we would highlight the following:-